 This was a period of accelerated erosion in the Catskills as the flowing ice sheet bulldozed sediment and "quarried" the bedrock.
 Glacial erosion broke the rock down into an entrained mixture of fragments ranging in size from boulders to clay.
-This mixture of saturated sediment was carried along by the ice and deposited as till (unsorted assemblage of glacial sediment) or as stratified "drift" if the sediment was subsequently sorted by meltwater streams.
+This mixture of saturated sediment was carried along by the ice and deposited as till (unsorted assemblage of glacial sediment) or as stratified "drift" if the sediment was subsequently sorted by melt-water streams.
 These glacial deposits filled in deep river ravines that once drained the landscape prior to the last glacier's advance over the mountains.

 As the climate warmed and ice thinned, the landscape was deglaciated - lobes of the continental ice sheet melted back from the central Catskills in periodic stages (Dineen, 1986).
-As the ice sheet pulled back (and occasionally re-advanced as distinct "lobes" of flowing ice) alpine glaciers formed on some of the newly exposed peaks (e.g. Hunter Mountain).
+As the ice sheet pulled back (and occasionally re-advanced as distinct "lobes" of flowing ice) alpine glaciers formed on some of the newly exposed peaks (e.g. Hunter and Panther Mountains).
 Meltwater from the decaying ice left a complex array of stream (outwash plain) and ice-contact (kame) sand and gravel deposits.
-Pro-glacial lakes formed where mountains, recessional moraines (deposits at former glacial margins) and ice impounded water and filled the valley floors with thick deposits of layered silt and clay (Figure 2.5.3).
-The extent of the pro-glacial lakes in the Catskills are inferred from elevations of "fossil" deltas from meltwater streams pouring into valley-filling.
-One long-standing lake during this time filled the ice-free parts of the Schoharie valley at an elevation up to 1600 ft (Rich, 1935) corresponding to the elevation of the notch at Grand Gorge.
-The notch was a spillway for Glacial Lake Grand Gorge, discharging water into the Delaware basin.
-The extent of the glacial lakes during the prolonged melting of stagnant continental ice exposed a large proportion of the catchment to the accumulation of layered fine sediment.
+Pro-glacial lakes formed where mountains, recessional moraines (deposits at former glacial margins) and ice impounded water and filled the valley floors with thick deposits of layered silt and clay.
+The extent of the pro-glacial lakes in the Catskills are inferred from elevations of "fossil" deltas from meltwater streams pouring into large valley filling lakes occur at an elevation up to 564 m (Rich, 1935), exposing a large proportion of the catchment to the accumulation of layered fine sediment.
 As climate fluctuated during the period of deglaciation, temporary readvances of ice from ice sheet lobes or alpine glaciers would leave till and other meltwater deposits on top of the earlier glacial material, resulting in the complex lateral and vertical distribution of glacial deposits observed today.
 After the ice fully retreated north, rainfall-runoff returned as the predominant sculptor of the landscape.